powersync-ja/powersync-service/DEVELOP.md

 docker compose up --scale powersync=0
 ```

+Note: The `mongo` hostname specified in the MongoDB replica set needs to be accessible by your host machine if using the Mongo service above.

 This will start all the services defined in the Self hosting demo except for the PowerSync service - which will be started from this repository.

 ## Local Configuration